Last Updated on

 Explore history and conservation on a riverboat ride on the Blackstone Valley Explorer.
 This family-friendly riverboat tour hosts thousands of people each year and provides education about America’s hardest working river, the Blackstone.
 The guided tour teaches kids about the industrialization of the area and the revitalization of the river.
 This is true testament to Rhode Island’s conservation mindset.

 After exploring the historic and cultural facets of Providence, relax on an evening ride with La Gondola.
-This Venetian replica boat ride along the Woonsocket and Providence rivers can also be taken during the day, but at night offers a grand vantage point of the spectacle known as Waterfire: on scheduled evenings, dozens of bonfires float upon the river with music played at WaterPlace Park.
+This Venetian replica boat ride along the Woonsocket and Providence rivers can also be taken during the day, but at night it offers a grand vantage point of the spectacle known as Waterfire.
+On scheduled evenings, dozens of bonfires float upon the river with music played at WaterPlace Park.

 Seafood is a staple in Rhode Island.
 There are so many restaurants and clam shacks just waiting for you to sample some of their best.
 Some like Georges or Champlain’s are located right near the water so you can watch the boats bring in the day’s haul.
 You can also tour the piers and watch the fisherman at work.